Avengers: Standoff!: Plot

 Upon being alerted of a catastrophic event, Winter Soldier returns to Earth.
-Winter Soldier traces the source of the catastrophic event to a S.H.I.E.L.D. facility where he ends up fighting off the S.H.I.E.L.D. agents there.
+Winter Soldier traces the source of the catastrophic event to a S.H.I.E.L.D. facility, where he ends up fighting off S.H.I.E.L.D. agents.
 In the middle of the woods, a young man awakens with amnesia.
 After being brought to the gated community of Pleasant Hill, he is examined by Erik Selvig and other doctors.
 19 days later, a young man named Jim moves to Pleasant Hill.
-He meets with the mechanic Phil, who has created a device that enables people to return to their true selves and stolen a training video revealing that Pleasant Hill's residents are supervillains who were transformed by Kobik and rendered amnesiac.
+He meets with the mechanic Phil, who has created a device that enables people to return to their true selves and stolen a training video revealing that Pleasant Hill's residents are supervillains who were transformed by Kobik and given amnesia.
 As Phil uses the device on himself and Jim to restore their true selves, it is revealed that they are respectively Fixer and Baron Helmut Zemo.
 Both of them vow to use the device on the other villains and destroy Pleasant Hill.

-Meanwhile, Steve Rogers and Captain America investigate Pleasant Hill and discover its true nature.
-Unbeknownst to them, several of Pleasant Hill's inhabitants, including Absorbing Man, Atlas, Glob, Klaw, Mentallo, Mister Hyde, Moonstone, Nitro, Orrgo, Scorcher, Shockwave, Tiger Shark, and Trapster, have regained their memories thanks to Fixer.
-Baron Zemo leads them into a coordinated assault on the S.H.I.E.L.D. outpost that served as the Pleasant Hill City Hall.
+After restoring several of the inmates' memories, Zemo leads them in attacking the S.H.I.E.L.D. outpost that served as the Pleasant Hill city hall.

 Phil Coulson's group learns about Pleasant Hill and Rick Jones' involvement.
-Deathlok, Daisy Johnson, and Jemma Simmons investigated Rick's house and discovered a hidden escape route.
+Deathlok, Daisy Johnson, and Jemma Simmons investigate Rick's house and discover a hidden escape route.
 They follow Rick through the Morlock tunnels and apprehend him.
 During an interrogation at the S.H.I.E.L.D.
-Battlecarrier, the New Avengers arrive to retrieve Rick from S.H.I.E.L.D.
+Battlecarrier, the New Avengers arrive to retrieve Rick.

 Answering Steve Rogers' call, the Avengers Unity Division arrive in Connecticut, where they discover Wrecker trying to escape in an SUV with Maria Hill.
 The Division helps Wrecker and Hill avoid the S.H.I.E.L.D. forces.
-While on their way to Pleasant Hill, the Avengers Unity Division is attacked by another Hill who is on a Quinjet with the Avengers.
+While on their way to Pleasant Hill, the Avengers Unity Division is attacked by another version of Hill.